Project name: 3.4, Austria – Italy interconnection between Wurmlach (AT) and Somplago (IT)

 The project was implemented in the framework of the European Regulation 714/09 that allows private enterprises to build new electrical interconnection lines and to use the new capacity, in order to strengthen competitiveness of the European energy markets and to increase the crossborder capacity among Member Countries.

-The project is included in the TYNDP 2014 of the ENTSO-E and in the first list of Project of Common Interest (PCI) 2013/2015 and in the second PCI list 2016/2017 issues by European Commission in the framework of the Regulation EC/347/2013.
+The project is included in the TYNDP 2016 of the ENTSO-E and in the first list of Project of Common Interest (PCI) 2013/2015 and the second PCI list 2016/2017 issues by European Commission in the framework of the Regulation EC/347/2013.

-In addition the project is included in the preliminary list of the TYNDP2016.
+In addition the project is included in the preliminary third list PCI.

 The main benefits of the project are: